How Did I Get Here — What Did I Do Wrong?

 Poor Communication or Conflict

 These days, there’s a growing conversation around love languages.
 One spouse may feel loved through physical affection, while another might need quality time or words of affirmation.
+Failing to communicate these lead to misunderstandings and hurt feelings.
+Remember that communication is the key to a relationship.

 Even more difficult is the fact that many adults don’t know how to express what they want and lack a robust emotional vocabulary to explain how they feel.
 This, in turn, can lead to misunderstanding, disagreement, and conflicts that drag a relationship down.
 Additionally, constant fighting can put a real damper on physical and emotional intimacy, which would normally reinforce feelings of love and commitment.